Yu-Group/covid19-severity-prediction/readme.md

     - would like to use information directly from the hospital as well
     - this might also take into account some of the ventilator preparedness
 - distributing supply - as a proxy for current ventilator counts, we use the number of icu beds (per hospital)
-    - hopefully, we can get some of this data from hospitals directly (although it might be sensitive)
     - in reality, there are more ventilators than icu beds
     - some ventilators (maybe 10-20%) will still be needed for non-covid-19 use
     - we would also like to build in something local gov. action data (e.g. what has been enacted by local governments)